s-gryt/sgryt.com/_posts/2024-04-23-open-closed-principle-in-lambda.md

 ## Conclusion: Maximizing Flexibility in Serverless Architectures with OCP

-The Open-Closed Principle (OCP) offers powerful benefits for serverless applications, particularly when implemented within AWS Lambda and Step Functions.
+The Open/Closed Principle (OCP) offers powerful benefits for serverless applications, particularly when implemented within AWS Lambda and Step Functions.
 By applying these principles, you can create robust, extensible systems that adapt effortlessly to changing requirements in serverless architectures.
 This approach not only streamlines development but also positions your application for future growth and innovation.

 ### Key Benefits of OCP in Serverless Applications